 - 5. Billing Period.
 In this proceeding, NIPSCO requests approval of TDSIC factors to be applicable to bills rendered during the billing months of January through June 2018 to effectuate the timely recovery of 80% of TDSIC costs incurred in connection with NIPSCO's eligible improvements.
-Ms. Shikany testified the TDSIC factors include TDSIC costs incurred through June 30, 2017. - authorized NIPSCO to defer 20% of the TDSIC costs incurred in connection with the approved eligible improvements and recover those deferred costs in its next general rate case.
+Ms. Shikany testified the TDSIC factors include TDSIC costs incurred through June 30, 2017. - C. Deferred TDSIC Costs.
+In the TDSIC-1 Order, we authorized NIPSCO to defer 20% of the TDSIC costs incurred in connection with the eligible transmission, distribution, and storage improvements as approved in this Order and recover those deferred costs in its next general rate case.
 TDSIC-1 Order at 30.
 NIPSCO is authorized to record ongoing carrying charges based on the current overall WACC on all deferred TDSIC costs until such costs are recovered in NIPSCO's base rates as a result of its next general rate case.
 Id.
 We also authorized NIPSCO to defer all approved TDSIC costs, including depreciation, pretax returns, AFUDC, post-in-service carrying costs, O&M, and property taxes on an interim basis until such costs are recognized for ratemaking purposes through Petitioner's proposed TDSIC mechanism or otherwise included for recovery in NIPSCO's base rates in its next general rate case.
 Id.

 In this proceeding, Ms. Shikany sponsored Petitioner's Exhibit 1, Attachment 1-A, Attachment 1, Schedule 10, which shows 20% of the total revenue requirements calculated in Petitioner's Exhibit 1, Attachment 1-A, Attachment 1, Schedule 5.
-She testified the amount included in Column AC represents the ongoing carrying charges, based on NIPSCO's WACC, on all deferred TDSIC costs incurred through June 30, 2017.
-She stated these costs will be included for recovery in NIPSCO's base rates in its next general rate case.
+She testified the amount included in Column AC represents the ongoing carrying charges, based on NIPSCO's WACC, on all deferred TDSIC costs incurred through June 30, 2017 She stated these costs will be included for recovery in NIPSCO's base rates in its next general rate case.